renovatebot/renovate/docs/usage/docker.md

 Docker's tags are not immutable versions, even if tags _look_ like a version.
 You probably expect `myimage:1` and `myimage:1.2` to change over time, but you might incorrectly assume that `myimage:1.2.0` never changes.
-Although it probably _shouldn't_, the reality is that any Docker image tag _can_ change content, and potentially break.
+Although it probably _should not_, the reality is that any Docker image tag _can_ change content, and potentially break.

-By replacing Docker tags with Docker digests as the image's primary identifier you'll get immutable builds.
+By replacing Docker tags with Docker digests as the primary identifier of the image you will get immutable builds.
 Working with strings like `FROM node@sha256:d938c1761e3afbae9242848ffbb95b9cc1cb0a24d889f8bd955204d347a7266e` is hard.
 Luckily Renovate can update the digests for you.